TokaMohsen/SearchReposApp/README.md

 - Handle network error
 - User friendly UI to enable user to refresh downloaded data
 - loading indicator while data loading and placholder in images if not retrieved
+- Paginagtion to retrieve 10 by 10 items
 - no third parties used

 # Requirments